-sudoers\file=pathname The sudoers\file argument can be used to override the default path to the sudoers file. sudoers\uid=uid The sudoers\uid argument can be used to override the default owner of the sudoers file.
-It should be specified as a numeric user-ID. sudoers\gid=gid The sudoers\gid argument can be used to override the default group of the sudoers file.
-It must be specified as a numeric group-ID (not a group name). sudoers\mode=mode The sudoers\mode argument can be used to override the default file mode for the sudoers file.
+sudoers_file=pathname The sudoers_file argument can be used to override the default path to the sudoers file. sudoers_uid=user-ID The sudoers_uid argument can be used to override the default owner of the sudoers file.
+It should be specified as a numeric user-ID. sudoers_gid=group-ID The sudoers_gid argument can be used to override the default group of the sudoers file.
+It must be specified as a numeric group-ID (not a group name). sudoers_mode=mode The sudoers_mode argument can be used to override the default file mode for the sudoers file.
 It should be specified as an octal value.
-For more information on configuring sudo.conf(5), please refer to its manual.
-ENVIRONMENT The following environment variables may be consulted depending on the value of the editor and env\editor sudoers settings: SUDO_EDITOR Invoked by visudo as the editor to use VISUAL Used by visudo if SUDO_EDITOR is not set EDITOR Used by visudo if neither SUDO_EDITOR nor VISUAL is FILES /etc/sudo.conf Sudo front end configuration /etc/sudoers List of who can run what /etc/sudoers.tmp Default temporary file used by visudo set DIAGNOSTICS In addition to reporting sudoers parse errors, visudo may produce the following messages: sudoers file busy, try again later.
-Someone else is currently editing the sudoers file. /etc/sudoers: Permission denied You didn't run visudo as root.
+For more information on configuring sudo.conf(5), refer to its manual.
+ENVIRONMENT The following environment variables may be consulted depending on the value of the editor and env_editor sudoers settings: SUDO_EDITOR Invoked by visudo as the editor to use VISUAL Used by visudo if SUDO_EDITOR is not set EDITOR Used by visudo if neither SUDO_EDITOR nor VISUAL is set FILES /etc/sudo.conf Sudo front-end configuration /etc/sudoers List of who can run what /etc/sudoers.tmp Default temporary file used by visudo DIAGNOSTICS In addition to reporting sudoers syntax errors, visudo may produce the following messages: sudoers file busy, try again later.

+Someone else is currently editing the sudoers file.

+/etc/sudoers: Permission denied

+You didn't run visudo as root.